-Daniel Tutt, Ph.D, is a philosopher, filmmaker and interfaith activist.
-He teaches philosophy courses at Marymount University in Arlington, VA.
-He serves as the Director of Programs and Producer at Unity Productions Foundation, a media and educational organization based in Washington, DC that makes documentary films about Islam and Muslim culture.
-Over the last four years he has directed Insurrections, a film project that explores the philosophy of protest movements and includes interviews with leading philosophers and theorists.
-From 2012 – 2015 he served as Professor of Critical Theory and Dean of Student Affairs at the Global Center for Advanced Studies.
+Today, I live in a synthesis of these two events as a professor of philosophy (adjunct) at Marymount University in Arlington, VA and as the Director of Programs and Producer at Unity Productions Foundation, a media and educational organization based in Washington, DC that makes documentary films about Islam and Muslim culture.
+Over the last four years, I have worked on a film called Insurrections (still in production) that explores the philosophy of protest movements and includes interviews with leading philosophers and theorists.
+From 2012 – 2015, I served as Professor of Critical Theory and Dean of Student Affairs at the Global Center for Advanced Studies.

-Daniel received his Ph.D. from the European Graduate School, division of Philosophy, Art, and Critical Thought under the supervision of one of the most important living philosophers, Alain Badiou.
-He received his Masters of Arts in Ethics, Peace and Global Affairs from American University.
+I received my Ph.D. from the European Graduate School, division of Philosophy, Art, and Critical Thought under the supervision of one of the most important living philosophers, Alain Badiou.
+I also received a Masters of Arts in Ethics, Peace and Global Affairs from American University.
 The reason that I went to the EGS was because the type of theory I wanted to study was not taking place in American universities.
 I also won first place in 2012 and 2014 at the Žižek Studies conference–an event which drew me deeper into the Žižekian field.
 I felt that I had to study directly with Žižek at the EGS in order to develop my ideas, but EGS opened a much wider field of theory to me and set me on a path of research that has been liberating to my thought.

-Daniel is a Scholar with the Institute for Social Policy and Understanding in Washington, DC where he writes and presents on Islamophobia, Muslims in the west and interfaith dialogue.
+I am also a Scholar with the Institute for Social Policy and Understanding in Washington, DC where I write and present on Islamophobia, Muslims in the west and interfaith dialogue.

 All content on this site ©Daniel Tutt, 2016.